modhunter/Probably_NOC_Rotations/README.md

 ====================

 WindWalker Monk updated for 6.0.2.
+Level 100 abilities are not in yet BrewMaser Monk updated for 6.0.2.
 Level 100 abilities are not in yet

 ## Hunter (Survival and BeastMaster) - NOT UPDATED FOR 6.x YET
 ====================